syncfusion-content/xamarin-docs/Xamarin/Rotator/Sliding-Direction.md

 ---
 layout: post
-title: Sliding Direction in Syncfusion Rotator control
+title: Sliding Direction in Xamarin Rotator control | Syncfusion
-description: Learn how to set the autoplay option, loop the items, enable Text Area  and choose the navigation direction in Rotator control for Xamarin.Forms
+description: Learn here all about Sliding Direction support in Syncfusion Xamarin Rotator (SfRotator) control and more.
 platform: xamarin
 control: Rotator
 documentation: ug
 ---

-# Sliding Direction
+# Sliding Direction in Xamarin Rotator (SfRotator)

 The `NavigationDirection` property specifies the direction in which items should be navigated in SfRotator control.